-Author Manuscript Checklist Please ensure the following are included in your submission:
+Please ensure the following are included in your submission:

-- first name and surname of all authors - affiliations (institution and country) of all authors - name and full postal and e-mail address of the corresponding author - running head of maximum 50 characters including spaces - up to 6 key words - abstract of no more than 250 words in length - the approximate positions of all tables and figures mentioned in the text indicated by the words "Insert Table/Figure X about here" - APA style for citations, references, numbers, capitalisation, table and figure captions, and statistical symbols - all figures supplied separate to text, NOT in colour, and clearly readable.
+- first name and surname of all authors - affiliations (institution and country) of all authors - name and full postal and e-mail address of the corresponding author - running head of maximum 50 characters including spaces - up to 6 keywords - abstract of no more than 250 words in length - the approximate positions of all tables and figures mentioned in the text indicated by the words 'Insert Table/Figure X about here' - APA style for citations, references, numbers, capitalisation, table and figure captions, and statistical symbols - all figures supplied separate to text in PDF format, NOT in colour, and clearly readable.

-Submissions, book reviews and editorial communications should be addressed to:
+Any enquiries should be addressed to:

+Dr Jennifer Lehmann,

+Editor, Children Australia,

-Dr Jennifer Lehmann, Editor, Children Australia School of Social Work & Social Policy, Bendigo Campus, La Trobe University Email: J.Lehmann@latrobe.edu.au
+School of Social Work & Social Policy, Bendigo Campus, La Trobe University.

+Email: J.Lehmann@latrobe.edu.au